-One recent and egregious example of asset forfeiture involved Gerardo Serano, a U.S. citizen, driving to Mexico in a new and expensive truck, taking photos as he went.
+One egregious example of asset forfeiture involved Gerardo Serano, a U.S. citizen, driving to Mexico in a new and expensive truck, taking photos as he went.
 Customs and Border Patrol agents stopped him, asked why he was taking photos, and asked him to unlock his phone.
 When he refused, they searched his truck and found a magazine clip with five bullets, which Serano, who has a license to carry in his home state of Kentucky, had forgotten to remove from his truck.
 Declaring, "We've got you," the agents seized his truck on the grounds that it was being used to "transport munitions of war."
 That was two years ago at the time of this update.
 Serano's lawsuit has just now reached the trial stage.

 At least some states are less picky about when a statute of limitations was extended.
 For example, in one Indiana case, a statute of limitations allowed criminal prosecutions within some number of years of the time that DNA evidence was or could have been discovered.
 In affirming a conviction based on application of this statute, the Court of Appeals did not bother to mention when the statute of limitations was enacted in its current form; but the Court's citation included the year 2009, 21 years after the crime was committed.
 Without the DNA clause, the statute of limitations would have expired after five years.